AndrewESmith/ReadOnlyContactSystem/readme.md

 	- html5

  As part of the exercise WebStorm (http://www.jetbrains.com/webstorm/) was used as the editor and debugger.

+Major Outstanding issues
+1. I require a worker role in Heruko in order to support long running processes.
+Web roles are limited to 30 seconds and imports and long processes such as browse a list require more time.
+Worker role is added to Procfile.
+Worker role basics here: http://stackoverflow.com/questions/4762016/node-js-workers-background-processes

 Resources
 	- The Node Beginner Book (http://www.nodebeginner.org/)